blueOkiris/Dylan-Lib/README.md

  - Dynamic generic list
  - Dynamic strings
  - Dynamic string to generic dictionary (or "map")
- - Extend file IO

-       - Read/Write/Append all text from file

-       - Read/Write/Append list of lines from file
+ - Extend file IO - Read/Write/Append all text from file, Read/Write/Append list of lines from file